rust-lang/book/src/ch16-01-threads.md

 time on your computer.

-We can take this idea down one level of abstraction: what if your program could also have independent bits of execution, and allow them to run simultanously?
+We can take this idea down one level of abstraction: what if your program could also have independent bits of execution, and allow them to run simultaneously?
 This feature is called *threads*.

 There are a few different ways to implement threads, however.
 Many operating